The symplectic geometry of the three-body problem: Historical remarks

-\textbf{Non-perturbative results.} More generally and \emph{non-perturbatively}, the existence of this adapted open book was obtained in \cite[Thm.\ 1.18]{HSW} for the case where $(\mu,c)$ lies in the \emph{convexity range} via holomorphic curve methods due to Hofer-Wysocki-Zehnder \cite{HWZ98} (see also \cite{AFFHvK,AFFvK}).
-This non-perturbative approach, which implies the use of modern techniques of symplectic and contact geometry, will be discussed below.
+\textbf{Non-perturbative results.} More generally and \emph{non-perturbatively}, the existence of this adapted open book was obtained in \cite[Theorem 1.18]{HSW19} for the case where $(\mu,c)$ lies in the \emph{convexity range} via holomorphic curve methods due to Hofer--Wysocki--Zehnder \cite{HWZ98} (see also \cite{AFFHvK,AFFvK}).
+Here, the convexity range is the set of pairs $(\mu,c)$ of mass ratio and Jacobi constant for which the dynamics of the Levi--Civita regularization of the planar CR3BP is the dynamics at the boundary of a convex domain in $\mathbb R^4$ (induced by the standard Liouville form); it is a \emph{non-perturbative} set of parameters.
+This non-perturbative approach implies the use of modern techniques of symplectic and contact geometry, i.e.\ holomorphic curves.

-\textbf{The search of closed geodesics: a very brief survey.} After suitable regularization, the round geodesic flow on $S^2$ appears as an integrable limit case in the planar restricted three-body problem, when the Jacobi constant $c$ converges to $-\infty$.
-Poincaré was aware of this fact, which brought him, near the end of his life, to study the geodesic flow of "near-integrable" metrics on $S^2$, i.e.\ perturbations of the round one.
+\textbf{The search of closed geodesics: a very brief survey.} After suitable regularization, the round geodesic flow on $S^2$ appears as an integrable limit case in the planar CR3BP, when the Jacobi constant $c$ converges to $-\infty$.
+Poincaré was aware of this fact, which brought him, near the end of his life, to study the geodesic flow of ``near-integrable'' metrics on $S^2$, i.e.\ perturbations of the round one.
 One may well argue that this was one of the starting points of the very long and fruitful search of closed geodesics that ensued later throughout the 20th century.

 A basic argument for finding closed geodesics, sometimes attributed to Birkhoff, was already present in work of Hadamard in 1898, who studied the case of surfaces with negative curvature.
 This is a variational argument on the loop space, in the sense that closed geodesics are viewed as loops which happen to be geodesics (as opposed to the dynamical point of view, where a closed geodesic is a geodesic path which happens to close up).
 It works as follows: on a compact manifold, one chooses a sequence of loops in a fixed homotopy class whose length converges to the infinimum in such class, and appeals to the Arzel\`a--Ascoli theorem.
 If the infimum is non-zero, this gives a non-trivial closed geodesic.
 This argument works if the fundamental group is non-trivial; it gives a geodesic in each non-trivial free homotopy class, and hence infinitely many if the genus is at least $1$.
 This leaves out the case of $S^2$, for which it gives nothing.
 The program of finding geodesics for general manifolds was picked up by Birkhoff in a more systematic way, who proved existence of at least one geodesic for the case of all surfaces and certain higher-dimensional manifolds including spheres.
 For the case where the infimum in the above variational argument is zero, Birkhoff introduced the famous minmax argument.
 For $S^2$, this works as follows: take the foliation of $S^2$ minus the north and south poles, whose leaves are the circles given by the parallels (think of the standard embedding, but where the metric is not the standard one).
 Choose a curve shortening procedure for each non-trivial leaf (there are several, the simplest one being replacing two nearby points on a loop by a geodesic arc; this is a tricky business, however, since the resulting loop might have self-intersections).
 This gives a sequence of foliations, and we may choose the loop with maximal length for each.
 These lengths are bounded from below for topological reasons.
 Again by Arzel\`a--Ascoli, the limit of such curves, being invariant under the shortening procedure, is a geodesic.